jonathansick/pySPS/README.markdown

 [Sphinx](http://sphinx.pocoo.org/) documentation can be built via

-    cd doc
-    make html
+    python setup.py make_sphinx

-and HTML documentation is readable from `doc/_build/html`.
+and HTML documentation is readable from `build/sphinx/html`.

 Contact